bazza2jw/NodeFlow/README.md

 Web Interface
 =============

 The web version of the Node Editor has been written using Wt.
 The port is 8083.
+Right click on the canvas to add nodes.

 Building